If you need to report that an adult is being neglected, harmed or at risk, or has care and support needs, visit adult abuse and safeguarding.

 • an ongoing disciplinary or grievance procedure

-• a criminal investigation
+• a criminal investigation in relation to the case

-• a statutory appeal process in place
+• an alternative statutory appeal process available

-If your complaint also involves a service provided by the NHS we will contact them, with your permission, and agree who will reply to you.
+If your complaint also involves a service provided by the NHS we may contact them, with your permission, and agree who will reply to you.
 You will not have to wait for 2 separate replies.

 Time limit for making a complaint